rahulshc/wTools/doc/version.eng/tutorial/MechanismsOfCatchingErrors.md

 ## Mechanisms of catching errors

-There are several mechanisms of handling errors, depending on their synchronicity, build, and other circumstances.
+Describe mechanisms of handling errors, depending on their synchronicity, build, and other circumstances.

 Uncaught errors are caught by a special hook, and there are many opinions which strategy application should use to handle such errors.

 There are 4 mechanisms of catching an error in JS depending on the source of an error.